 How to get Academic Transcripts?

 Academic transcripts are released by institutions where the student has already studied and completed his/her course/education.
 It includes school certificates as well as certificates for undergraduate and postgraduate degrees.

-Students can collect the official academic transcript from the college/university once published.
+Once published, students can collect the official academic transcript from the college/university.
 They can also submit a soft copy of the document while applying for admissions.
 However, some institutions require a physical copy of the transcript.
 It has to be mailed either by the student or by the previous academic institution.